 The fact that you were an employee before you were labeled an "independent contractor" by your company will probably also help.
 It suggests that your employer reclassified its freelancers to avoid paying taxes, providing benefits, and taking on other costs relating to your work (including, not coincidentally, the cost of unemployment claims).
 This is a common practice, and it's also illegal.

+You should apply for unemployment benefits, claiming that you were really an employee.
+If your claim is denied, you should appeal.
 To find out how to appeal an unemployment determination, select your state from the list at Collecting Unemployment Benefits.
-But you should act quickly; the filing deadline is often just a couple of weeks from the time you receive the denial.
 In your appeal, explain that your employer misclassified you as an independent contractor.
 Among other things, state that you work only for that employer, that you are required to turn in your hours, that you must attend staff meetings, and that you regularly work at the employer's place of business.
 You should also mention that you worked for the company as an employee for several years and that your working relationship remained largely the same, even after your employer moved you to independent contractor status.
 (For a list of the factors that will help you prove you are really an employee, see Independent Contractor or Employee: How Government Agencies Make the Call.)

 If you were misclassified, your employer may also have violated wage and hour laws by treating you like an independent contractor rather than an employee.
 You, and your coworkers in the same boat, may want to talk to an experienced lawyer about unpaid overtime and other legal claims that you may have against your employer.